ietf-wg-cellar/flac-specification/rfc_backmatter.md

 00000046: 10000000 01010111 10100011           .W.
 ```

-### Signature and streaminfo
+### Streaminfo metadata block

-Most of the streaminfo block is the same as in example 1, so only parts that are different are listed in the following table
+Most of the streaminfo metadata block, including its header, is the same as in example 1, so only parts that are different are listed in the following table

 Start  | Length  | Contents           | Description
 :------|:--------|:-------------------|:-----------------